a1issa369/110-project/index.md

 # ***Who Am I?***
 > My name is Ahmed Issa.
 I am a rising junior computer science major in UCSD and this project is for my `CSE 110` class.
+My three main interests outside of class are gym, watching anime, and learning about AI.
+I'm in the middle of trying to make an anime/movie reccomender project and hope it turns out well!
 >

 ## **CSE Classes I have taken so far**